ironslob/ironslob.github.io/_posts/2020-08-06-escaping-the-nosql-trap.md

 Many tech startups begin in the same way, a hastily hacked together proof of concept which is intended as a short term solution to prove that a problem exists and can be solved.
-The intention is always to replace this proof of concept with a well engineered and architected approach which will allow the company to grow and scale along its hockey stick trajectory as we're all led to believe every startup does.
+We promise ourselves that we'll replace this proof of concept with a well engineered and architected approach.
+The re-imagined solution will be clean and free from all the hacks, and will help the company to grow along its hockey stick trajectory as we're all led to believe every startup does.

 Ask any startup CTO and they'll all tell you the same thing.
+Plans change.
-Plans change as you begin to find your place in the market, new features are needed, and that initial proof of concept grows, is built upon, and there isn't time or resource to do things properly anymore.
+You begin to find your place in the market. new features are needed, and that initial proof of concept grows.
+It becomes your platform, and there isn't time or resource to do things properly anymore.

 This isn't always a bad thing.
 With a good team of engineers you can gradually re-engineer your approach as you improve areas of functionality, add appropriate testing, automate deployments, etc. You move towards a system which is no longer proof of concept, and production ready.
-Sometimes that isn't possible and you take the [strangler approach](https://martinfowler.com/bliki/StranglerFigApplication.html) which takes longer, but in theory you have the same result.
+Sometimes that isn't possible and you take the [strangler approach](https://martinfowler.com/bliki/StranglerFigApplication.html) which can take longer, but gets you there in the end.

 ### What does this have to do with NoSQL?